 If you ignore your hearing loss, you may lash out at loved ones when you’re really angry at your own unwillingness to address the situation.
 You may also become angry with yourself and spiral into depression.

 Memory naturally declines gradually as we age.
 We may forget a birthday or an item on our grocery list.
 This type of memory loss is common and fairly inconsequential.

 But if hearing loss is left untreated, your cognitive abilities also suffer.
 As you miss more conversations, you lose more of your understanding of the words.
 When you miss these intellectual stimuli, dementia can develop.

 Protecting Your Hearing

 Your hearing is precious.
-The moments you share with your grandkids, best friend, and loved ones are precious.
-You can take care of these relationships by taking care of your own needs.
+The moments you share with your grandchildren, best friends, and loved ones are also precious.
+You can enhance these relationships by taking care of your own health needs.
 If you suspect you are suffering from hearing loss, you should schedule an appointment with a hearing specialist as soon as possible.